The Big Scene

 Hit A. HIT A!

 Knights of the Old Republic: Bad Immersion — The characters in KoToR (for the Xbox) make reference to your controller.
 This makes no sense whatsoever and derails any believability.
 It is the equivalent to an actor in a movie showing the script to the camera and asking the audience to take a look at line 36.
-Some comedies do this and even pull it off (Mel Brooks writes excellent jokes about the characters being aware that they’re not real) but in serious drama it should probably be avoided. → Read the rest
+Some comedies do this and even pull it off (Mel Brooks writes excellent jokes about the characters being aware that they’re not real) but in serious drama it should probably be avoided. → All the lonely gamers, where do they all come from?

 Review – Sword of the Stars